ME(RAN)

 So, who am I?

 You can see my professional profile on LinkedIn.
-Twitter provides a more current insight to my interests and thoughts.
 The information on this website also gives plenty of insight into my work.
 At a more personal level, well, I guess we’re just going to have to meet.

 I’m on numerous public websites:

-This is a short blurb, written by me in the third person (talk about pretentious!) in June 2023:
+This is a short blurb, written by me in the third person (talk about pretentious!) in June 2023 for a presentation to European national sugar beet grower organisation representatives: